What’s the best time to get the flu vaccine?

 Rutherford added that even if you feel like you might already be sick with a virus of some kind, you shouldn’t let that stop you from getting the vaccine.
 Nor should you have any concern about getting both the flu and latest COVID-19 vaccine on the same day.

-Dr. Englund recommends getting the flu vaccine as soon as it becomes available, which is at the beginning of September for the Cleveland Clinic.
+Dr. Englund recommends getting the flu vaccine as soon as it becomes available.

 “There are some treatments available for the flu that are evolving,” Dr. Englund says.
 “But to avoid the disease altogether or to only have a mild case because you’ve been vaccinated is much better than trying to treat it.
 Prevention is best.”